danawoodman/django-flatpages-plus/README.markdown

     {% get_flatpages sort='random' limit=5 %}

-... which will return the flatpages in random order, limiting the results to 5 flatpages.
+... which will return the flatpages in random order, limiting the results to five flatpages.

     {% get_flatpages user=1 limit=5 as user_flatpages %}